pritesh-shrivastava/chicago_transit_kafka/README.md

 Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we will construct a streaming event pipeline around Apache Kafka, and its ecosystem,that allows us to simulate and display the status of train lines in real time.

-## Prerequisites

-The following are required to complete this project:

-* Docker
-* Python 3.7
-* A computer with a minimum of 16gb+ RAM and a 4-core CPU to execute the simulation

 ## Description

 Using Kafka and ecosystem tools like REST Proxy and Kafka Connect, we will develop a dashboard to display system status for the commuters of the Chicago Transit Authority (CTA).